TransformationAdvisor/TA.github.io/API/index.md

 This is because the generated curl command is missing the ingress value.
 This value can be added to the command, and then the command run manually to test the API.

+### Finding the `<TA_SEVER>` value with IBM Cloud Transformation Advisor Local
+When using IBM Cloud Transformation Advisor Local (available [here](https://www.ibm.com/cloud/garage/practices/learn/ibm-transformation-advisor)) the process of finding the `<TA_SERVER>` value is different
+1. From the location where you run IBM Transformation Advisor Local, run this command: `docker ps`
+1. Look for the image with 'server' in the name and check the value of the port
+    - The default value is 2220, as can be seen in this exmaple: `9443/tcp, 0.0.0.0:2220->9080/tcp`
+1. Go this this url `<TA_LOCAL_UI_URL>:<SERVER_PORT>/api/explorer/`

 ## API key creation
 To access the APIs you will need to use an API Key, the process for creating this can be found [here](./APIKey_creation_in_ICP.md)

 ## API REST client
-To easily integrate IBM Cloud Transformation Advisor APIs into your product or tool an open source TA REST client is being developed.
-More details to follow shortly.
+To easily integrate IBM Cloud Transformation Advisor APIs into your product or tool an open source REST client is being developed.
+More details to follow shortly